-The Department runs ensembles and weekly classes for all instruments, with frequent performances within Guildhall, at the Barbican, and externally.
-Visiting UK and international artists give regular masterclasses on solo, chamber and orchestral repertoire.
-There are also several annual instrumental competitions.
+The Department runs weekly classes for all instruments, and there are plenty of opportunities to perform at Guildhall, the Barbican, and further afield.
+Visiting UK and international artists give frequent masterclasses on solo, chamber and orchestral repertoire.
+There are several annual instrumental competitions.

-Progressing through the programme, you will develop your own individualised study pathway, according to your skills and ambitions.
-There are opportunities to play contemporary, jazz or early music, in ensembles and specialist classes.
-These specialisms are not only for wind and brass students, but also for saxophone, recorder and percussion students, with their multi-genre programmes of study and performance.
-Collaboration is a key element, both in performance projects, and outreach work with our external partners.
+Progressing through the programme, you develop an individualised study ambitions.
+There are opportunities to play contemporary, jazz or early music, in ensembles and specialist classes; you can gain teaching skills, and take part in outreach work.
+Collaboration is a key element, both in performance projects and work with our external partners.